histrio/tux-care-doc/docs/eportal/README.md

 follower1       follower2
 ```

-there is a chance to lost `leader` node and `follower1`/`follower2` will not
-communicate with each other.
-To mitigate this issue you can deploy a ring
+there is a chance to lost a `leader` node and `follower1`/`follower2` will not communicate with each other.
+To mitigate this issue, you can deploy a ring
 replication:

 ```